Impacts of climate change: Our changed world

 Coral reefs represent less than 0.1 percent of the world’s ocean floor, but help support around a quarter of all marine species.
 However, they are extremely vulnerable to rising temperatures.
 Warmer waters cause the algae within corals (which they depend on for survival) to produce toxins.
 The corals expell the algae. appearing bleached, as their white skeletons are visible.
 With cooler temperatures, the corals may regain their algae and recover, but if the stress continues for too long they will die.

 In 1998, a huge underwater heatwave killed 16% of the corals on reefs around the world.
 Triggered by the El Niño of that year, it was declared the first major global coral bleaching event.
 The second global bleaching event that struck was triggered by the El Niño of 2010.
-The US National Oceanic & Atmospheric Administration (NOAA) announced the third global bleaching event in October 2015 and it has already become the longest event recorded, impacting some reefs in consecutive years, and was expected to contine until the end of 2016.
+The US National Oceanic & Atmospheric Administration (NOAA) announced the third global bleaching event in October 2015 and it has already become the longest event recorded, impacting some reefs in consecutive years, and is still continuing to this day in the worst bleaching event on record.

-2016 has been a very damaging year for the reef, with it having to endure El Niño and further global warming, leading to a significant increase in the water's temperature.
-The temperature of the water did not drop enough for the reef to recover, and has lead to the death of about one quarter of the reef, including two-thirds of coral in the northern section of the reef (which covers 700km).
+2016 was a very damaging year for the Great Barrier Reef, when it endured El Niño and further global warming, leading to a significant increase in the water's temperature.
+The temperature of the water did not drop enough for the reef to recover, and led to the death of about one quarter of the reef, including two-thirds of coral in the northern section of the reef (which covers 700km).
 Earlier this year, an aerial survey found that the northern section was the most severely affected, with approximately 95% of the reef was severely bleached.

 Japan's Sekisei lagoon's coral reef has suffered substantially due to warmer sea temperatures, where almost 75% of the reef has died because of bleaching.
 Approximately 90% of the reef has been bleached.
 The reef covers 400sq km.